-Germany reports 17,482 new COVID-19 infections
+Germany reports 17,482 new Covid-19 infections

-Berlin [Germany], March 19 (ANI/Xinhua): Germany's reported daily COVID-19 infections continued to rise sharply on Friday as the country registered 17,482 new cases in one day, the Robert Koch Institute (RKI) said on Friday.
+Berlin, March 20 (IANS) Germany's reported daily Covid-19 infections continued to rise sharply on Friday as the country registered 17,482 new cases in one day, the Robert Koch Institute (RKI) said on Friday.

 The increase in infections was "clearly exponential," RKI Vice President Lars Schaade said at a press conference, adding that the incidence rate was "gaining momentum."

-The COVID-19 incidence rate per 100,000 citizens in Germany in the past seven days increased from 90 on Thursday to 95.6.
-The increase in the number of cases was largely due to the more infectious variant B.1.1.7 that was first detected in the UK.
+The Covid-19 incidence rate per 100,000 citizens in Germany in the past seven days increased from 90 on Thursday to 95.6.
+The increase in the number of cases was largely due to the more infectious variant B.1.1.7 that was first detected in the UK, the Xinhua news agency reported.

 "We are therefore, unfortunately, facing another difficult few weeks," said Schaade.